hoshutakemoto/hoshutakemoto/README.en.md

 ## 📚 Academic Activities

+### Research Theme

+Applied Modeling of Implicature Structure in Textual Expressions Using Large Language Models

 ### 🧪 Conference Presentations (Domestic)

 #### The 14th Forum on Data Engineering and Information Management (DEIM 2022)